TouK/nussknacker/docs/integration/MachineLearning.md

 ## Overview

 Nussknacker can evaluate ML models using the Machine Learning component.
-The ML Enricher is an Enterprise component of Nussknacker and requires a separate licence, contact info@nussknacker.io for license terms and instructions how to obtain jar with ML Enricher.
+The ML Enricher is an Enterprise component of Nussknacker and requires a separate license, contact info@nussknacker.io for license terms and instructions how to obtain jar with ML Enricher.

 Models can be either JPMML encoded or exported with H2O Mojo/Pojo.
 Model repository can be one of the following: